The Pink Spiders: Third album and hiatus (2007–2009)

-The Pink Spiders' third album was announced in late 2007 and was meant to be released in Spring 2008.
-Geffen hired Brendan O'Brien as the producer — his experience included work for musicians such as Stone Temple Pilots, Pearl Jam, and Bruce Springsteen.
+The Pink Spiders' third album was announced in late 2007 and set to be released in Spring 2008.
+Geffen hired producer Brendan O'Brien to work on the album.
 Friction wrote 25 songs for the album, of which half were approved for release.

-The band bought a school bus which they intended to use for touring.
+The band bought a school bus, which they intended to use for touring.
 On March 13, 2008, somewhere between Nashville and Atlanta, the bus burned to the ground along with their possessions.
-The group lost "clothes, laptops, passports, id's, ipods, cameras, receipts, cash, song lyrics, everything."
-They welcomed any donations.
-They missed shows at Atlanta and New Orleans, but announced that they would finish the rest of the tour.
+The group lost "clothes, laptops, passports, IDs, IPods, cameras, receipts, cash, song lyrics, everything."
+Despite missed shows at Atlanta and New Orleans, the band announced that they would finish the rest of the tour.

-The band encountered disagreements over money and direction leading Decious and Ferrari to announce they would no longer be members of The Pink Spiders.
-The two played a last show on June 18th, 2008 in Charlotte, North Carolina.
+During this period, the band encountered disagreements over money and direction, leading Decious and Ferrari to announce they would no longer be members of The Pink Spiders.
+The two played a last show on June 18, 2008, in Charlotte, North Carolina.
 They formed the country-rock group, Dixie Whiskey, in the following months.

 Friction recruited replacements for Decious and Ferrari — Raf Cevallos on guitar, Joe Reilly on drums, and Ben Young on bass.
 The new line-up made its live debut at Cave 9 in Birmingham, Alabama several days later.

 The new Pink Spiders completed the Tapped Kegs, Spread Legs, & Fertilized Eggs tour.
 The tour-only exclusive, Subterranean EP, contained unreleased versions of "Teenage Graffiti" and "Knock Knock", "Gimme Chemicals" and "Sleeping On the Floor" from Sweat It Out, as well as the b-sides "Typical Danger" and "We Do It All The Time".

-That year, The Pink Spiders officially dissolved their contract with Geffen.
-After much deliberation, Sweat It Out was finally released on September 23, 2008 by Friction's own independent record label, Mean Buzz Records.
+In 2008, the band officially dissolved their contract with Geffen.
+After much deliberation, Sweat It Out was finally released on September 23, 2008, by Friction's own independent record label, Mean Buzz Records.

 In 2009, Friction announced an extended hiatus.
 He embarked on a variety of side projects, including Matt Friction & the Cheap Shots and The Dozen Dimes.